 MEMBER OF THE COMMUNITY

 We think that being in the mindset of "helping" newcomers prevents a real consideration of what they want and what they can bring.
-Therefore, we create spaces for exchanges that are balanced, where everyone is equal as a member of SINGA.
+Therefore, we create spaces that are balanced, where everyone is equal as a member of SINGA.

 The concept of "integration" refers to individual actions that allow someone to be included in a social system that already exists.
 SINGA strives to promote active inclusion, where each person (irrespective of their administrative status or other characteristics) takes part in the construction and the development of a constantly evolving system.